 Why Water Lifecycle Matters

-watercycle-kids-screenAn informative, fun and interactive diagram jointly developed by The U.S. Geological Survey (USGS) and the Food and Agriculture Organization of the United Nations (FAO) outlines an easy to follow water-cycle diagram for schools.
+Close-up of a worn, metallic fountain pen nib on a black surface.An informative, fun and interactive diagram jointly developed by The U.S. Geological Survey (USGS) and the Food and Agriculture Organization of the United Nations (FAO) outlines an easy to follow water-cycle diagram for schools.

-RainBank has previously discussed this phenomenon, in an article from May 2015:
+RainBank has previously discussed this phenomenon, in anarticle from May 2015:

-The continual movement of rainfall from the bodies of water, land, and the atmosphere is part of the hydrologic cycle.
+The continual movement of rainfall from the bodies of water, land, and the atmosphere is part of thehydrologic cycle.

 The cycle starts with condensation.
 When water vapor condenses in the atmosphere it forms clouds, when the condensation becomes too heavy rain is formed and the clouds release the rain.